 Available subsidies or donations

-Free alcohol and drug rehab centers are often highly sought out, so depending on how they are funded, they may have guidelines to prioritize specific populations if space is limited.
+Free alcohol and drug rehab centers in Connecticut are often highly sought out, so depending on how they are funded, they may have guidelines to prioritize specific populations if space is limited.
 These spots usually go to:2

 - Pregnant people